Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

 #### It was all planned
 your satisfaction is measured.

-Fatten your brain with my delicious intellect.
+fatten your brain with my delicious intellect.

 king of unpayed labour.